Best Lifting Programs Compared: 5x5, 5/3/1, nSuns, GZCLP, PHUL, PHAT

 Two findings cut through most program debates:

-• For size, volume and effort matter, load barely does.
-The same analysis found hypertrophy was similar across load ranges, and a 2025 analysis by Pelland et al. of 67 studies confirmed weekly volume is the strongest growth predictor.
+- For size, volume and effort matter, load matters less across sufficiently challenging sets.
+The same analysis found similar hypertrophy across load ranges, and a 2026 analysis by Pelland et al. of 67 studies found a positive weekly-volume dose-response with diminishing returns.
 That is why the hypertrophy days in PHUL and PHAT, and the tier-2/3 work in GZCLP, do the physique building.

-In other words: every program on this list works for its stated goal.
-The differences are progression speed, volume dose, and recovery cost, which is why training age should drive the choice.
-If you mainly want muscle and the barbell numbers are secondary, a simpler split built around weekly volume targets gets you there with less complexity.
+In other words: each program can organize productive training, but none removes the need to adjust.
+The useful differences are progression speed, volume dose, and recovery cost.
+If you mainly want muscle and the barbell numbers are secondary, a simpler split built around weekly volume targets may get you there with less complexity.

 The part every program leaves out: tracking